Chapter 3: The Margin of Error#

 range(fram_data$SYSBP, na.rm = TRUE)

-# Approximately 86 to 228 mmHg — far wider than the CI for the mean.
+# which is vastly wider than the precise CI for the mean.

 Key Terms#